How to Select the Best Med-Peds Board Review in 2025

 We understand the importance of the question.
-Now that the focus has been on self-directed learning due to coronavirus (COVID-19), purchasing Qbanks for your certification exams or in-training exams costs more than money.
-Depending on the quality of the Qbanks and your exam results, it will save or cost you time.
+Purchasing Qbanks for your certification exams or in-training exams costs more than money—depending on the quality of the Qbanks and your exam results, it will save or cost you time.
 And time is the limited resource.
-You may still have time to choose a Qbank, though—here’s a reminder of the 2024 exam dates:
+You may still have time to choose a Qbank, though—here’s a reminder of the 2025 exam dates:

 Internal Medicine: